 MENU

-Vancouver FC recognize players in 2024 Awards Night
+Vancouver FC recognize players at 2024 Awards night

 The end of a season is a time for reflection before one chapter closes and the next one has time to open.
 That reflection can come in many forms but one of the most anticipated and exciting ways is through the end of season awards ceremony.
 This year, Vancouver FC hosted the club’s first official Awards Gala to celebrate the achievements of the 2024 squad as a whole and to recognize a few key players who flew above the flock this year.